The John Roan School

-The John Roan School is a co-educational secondary school and sixth form located in Greenwich, south-east London, England.
+The John Roan School is a co-educational comprehensive secondary school and sixth form located in Greenwich, south-east London, England.

 History

 Grammar schools

 The current school was originally two grammar schools.
 The boys' school was founded in 1677 and the girls' school in 1877 through a charitable endowment by John Roan, Yeoman of Harriers to King Charles I, who left a substantial amount in his Will: